Isola (album)

-Isola is an album released in 1997 by the Swedish band Kent.
+Isola is the third studio album by Swedish alternative rock band Kent.
+It was released on 12 November 1997.
 It was followed by an English version in 1998, for which a new song, "Velvet", was recorded.

-The ending song from the album, "747", has become a fan favourite and was usually one of the songs Kent used to close their concerts.
+The ending song from the album, "747", became a fan favourite and was usually one of the songs Kent used to close their concerts.

+Isola won the "Album of the Year" award at the Swedish Grammy Awards in 1998.

+Hayley Williams from Paramore has stated that she is a fan of the band and that her favorite song of them is "Things She Said" from English version of Isola.
+She has also covered the song several times.